Jason ‘Jaice’ Mannings (they/them) is a British Columbian artist & filmmaker.

 Jaice works as a Director, Cinematographer, and Editor, and has daily photographic & artistic practices.
 While experienced on commercial sets, they thrive as a generalist, with small crews, making intimate films in relative solitude.

 Often DP’ing the films they Direct, their first award-winning feature sports film, Stripped (2006), won ‘Best New Film Producer’ at the then-prestigious (in the outdoor sports industry) ‘Bike Magazine Film Awards’.
 In 2017, they won an Emmy Award for ‘Outstanding Camera Work’ on an episode of the docu-tv series Image Quest (2016).
 In 2021 they were nominated for a 2nd cinematography Emmy for their work on the 1st season of the docu-tv series Return To Earth (2020).
+In 2026, after a Tribeca Film Festival premiere, Champions Of The Golden Valley (2026)—a film they shared cinematography duties on, alongside director Ben Sturgulewski—won the Emmy Award for Outstanding Sports Documentary.

 For a less formal bio, hmu.
 If you’re interested in collaborating on a project, please lemme know.